-Working in tandem with technologies like BLE, voice assistance platforms are maturing.
+Working in tandem with technologies like Bluetooth LE, voice assistance platforms are maturing.
 Together, they may be able to solve old problems across numerous verticals.

 Earlier this year, we saw one very creative use of voice technology.
 One hacker at Bosch's IoT Hackathon used Bluetooth beacons and an Amazon Echo to set up a proximity-based, voice-enabled game designed to keep utility costs down.
 But that's only the beginning.

 In the future, we can expect to see voice and beacon-enabled solutions everywhere including clothing stores, office, and even your living room.